Nityanand17/ez-resume/DEPLOYMENT.md

 1. Fork this repository or push your code to your GitHub account
 2. Make sure your code is ready for production

-### Step 3: Deploy on Vercel
+### Step 3: Set Up Vercel Project
 1. Log in to your Vercel account
 2. Click "Import Project" or "New Project"
-3. Select your GitHub repository
+3. Select your GitHub repository with the EZ Resume code
+4. Vercel will automatically detect the NX monorepo structure
-4. Configure build settings:
+5. Configure build settings:
    - Framework Preset: Other
+   - Root Directory: `/` (root of the monorepo)
    - Build Command: `pnpm vercel-build`
    - Output Directory: `dist/apps/client`
    - Development Command: `pnpm dev`